 I’d like to say I was asked to be in the commercial because of my fantastic calves or outstanding smile but unfortunately for me, the truth is less flattering.
 They needed a native English speaker and the person who was originally scheduled to act had to drop out at the last second.
 I was the only other native english speaker they knew :-)

 Choosa.net is a startup based out of Buenos Aires that auctions design projects and awards them to the best designers (as chosen by the person looking for the design).
 This crowdsourcing option has proved quite effective for logo, web and stationary design in the United States and Choosa is uniquely positioned to take advantage of this while offering it’s services at the discounted prices of the latin american market.
 It is high quality work at a low price.

 Back in the studio, I was quickly reminded how frustrating it is to not speak the language of the country you are living in.
 Imagine the feeling of stumbling through Spanish sentences and add a room full of people, a camera and bright white lights.
 I immediately wished I had paid more attention during my spanish lessons in High School.

 Luckily for me, the script was in English.
 Unfortunately, the feedback from the directors and producers were in Spanish.
 This meant that after every take, I had to play the awkward half-english/half-spanish/lots of hand movement conversation game.

 Let’s just say, the recording took many many takes.

 Now, here is the most important part!
-I am very pleased to report that in true infomercial style, one of my lines included the phrases “100% money back guarantee” and “experience the magic yourself”.
+I am very pleased to report that in true infomercial style, my lines included the phrases “100% money back guarantee” and “experience the magic yourself”.
 This of course was supplemented with shooting stars surrounding my body.

 Upon seeing the first draft, my scream of joy made Bieber fans everywhere sound like Barry White.
-This wasn’t due to my Bieber haircut, rather it was due to my actual prepubescent scream.
+This wasn’t due to my Bieber haircut, rather it was due to my real prepubescent scream.
 I really did get to experience the magic myself!